There are 15 species of python in Australia, making up a quarter of all the snakes that live here.

-The five pythons at Potoroo Palace have comfortable enclosures with heat pads, heat lamps and swimming pools.
+The pythons at Potoroo Palace have a new reptile house with comfortable enclosures with heat pads, heat lamps and swimming pools.
 They each also have a sunning enclosure where they can be seen when the weather is suitable.
 At talk times they may be taken out to meet visitors.

 Maxine is very shy.
 She is a Children’s Python, the smallest of the Australian pythons.
 She has a favourite fern in a pot.
 When she is coiled around it she feels secure.
 She also likes to nestle under the keeper’s jumper or shirt.

 They came to us after a young man let them loose in his mother’s house.